-The problem is that once worrying becomes a habit, it wants to be fed, like any other habit with more and more "reasons" for worrying.
-Crazy as it may sound to you, many people actually create an unconscious "life script" with worry enjoying an important role in it - so they unconsciously create a lot of problems for themselves, only to have something to worry about.
+The problem is that once worrying becomes a habit, it wants to be fed, like any other habit, with more and more "reasons" for worrying.
+Crazy as it may sound to you, many people actually create an unconscious "life script" with worry enjoying an important role in it---so they unconsciously create a lot of problems for themselves, only to have something to worry about.

 I know you find it a sort of unbelievable, but that's one of those tricks that I mentioned earlier that our minds are playing on us.
-And even when we don't go that far, we are bound to obsess over everything imaginable - especially those negative media news.
+And even when we don't go that far, we are bound to obsess over everything imaginable---especially those negative media news.

 I wrote a lot about this topic in another article, which you can recognize by its title, but it may be worth repeating how it is the media's job to keep you worried and come for more reasons to worry, once you got yourself addicted.
 If you had a business, how else would you attract customers but by presenting your products as something that they "need"?

-So they are playing on your fears and worries, and they are real pros in what they do.
+So they are playing on your fears and worries, and they are real pros at what they do.
 Before you know it, you are hooked feeding on those news and worrying your head off about all those uncertainties and threats to your survival.

-How can I have a heart to advise you to stop watching them - when those news are the first thing you want to hear upon awakening?
+How can I have a heart to advise you to stop watching them---when those news are the first thing you want to hear upon awakening?
 I don't know, but it would definitely be a good idea to at least develop a more realistic attitude of "taking it all as a fiction", like I am doing.
-We won't go there now, but - most of it really is nothing but fiction.
+We won't go there now, but---most of it really is nothing but fiction.

-So, if you can watch a suspenseful movie without losing a sleep afterwards, you'll be fine after watching the news - as long as you don't take any of that seriously.
+So, if you can watch a suspenseful movie without losing a sleep afterwards, you'll be fine after watching the news---as long as you don't take any of that seriously.

-Worrying - one of the Easiest Habits to Break
+Worrying - One of the Easiest Habits to Break

 From time to time I am asked how I can smile during one of those conversations about possible, or even "imminent" disasters befalling the humankind.
-Well, for one thing, I happen to be a kind of oddball when it's about refusing to torment myself with my own mind's constructs - but that's not what I tell them.
+Well, for one thing, I happen to be a kind of oddball when it's about refusing to torment myself with my own mind's constructs---but that's not what I tell them.

 Instead, I ask my good friends, how fast they can run upon seeing a mushroom cloud on the horizon; and how they are planning to stop a stampede of camels carrying those sabre-waving terrorists in black; and where will they sell their furniture for food after the economy crushes.